duncangrubbs/ozzzy/README.md

 ## 🔨 Docs
 ### REST Methods
 Ozzy is similar to [axios](https://axios-http.com/docs/intro) in that is provides a core set of functions for making HTTP requests.
 The building block is the `Api` class.
-You start by constructing a `Api` for a specific backend service.
+You start by constructing an `Api` for a specific backend service.
 ```javascript
 const userService = new Api(baseUrl, auth, ...middleware)
 ```